By Steve Patterson

 - Video conferencing and cloud-based information sharing

-How to improve communication in a flexible office
+How to improve communication for flexible working

 We’ve talked before about how to help remote staff stay organised and involved but this time, we want to focus on how to bolster strong communication lines throughout the business as staff become more nomadic.
 More specifically, how this can be done through office interior design, furniture and technology.